KBNLresearch/WordEmbeddingPlayground/README.md

 		- Women words in a 3-dimensional space after 10 iterations.
 (Blue=selected, red=deselected) Figure [here](./Notebooks/LexiconExpansion/fig/women_words_3d_iteration10.png).

 	- Code and results can be found in [this Notebook](./Notebooks/LexiconExpansion/Interactive-Lexicon-Expansion-SemAxis-Vis.ipynb)

+## Update 23 - 08

+### Theory:
+- Reading articles on gender History, most notably:
+    - J. Dekker, Vrouw en opvoeding sinds de late negentiende eeuw
+    - J. Scott, Gender: A Useful Category of Historical Analysis
+    - S. Dudink, Multipurpose Masculinities

+### Deep Contextual Embeddings

+- Made a notebook to explore contextual string embeddings, which can be found [here](./Notebooks/FLAIR/ContextVectors.ipynb).
+A visualisation, using TSNE, on the vector of representation of the word "vrouw" (in sentences that contain the string"de vrouw" ), can be found [here](./Notebooks/FLAIR/img/context_vectors.pdf).

+- Questions to explore further:
+      - What type of context do these vectors capture?
+Compare different vector representations of the same string.
+      -
+      - Impact of FineTurning
+      - Choice of Model?
+(Flair vs BERT)
+      -